fuxiAIlab/r-AdjNorm/README.md

 On this basis, we have implemented the following baselines:
 > PPNW: Kachun Lo and Tsukasa Ishigaki.
 Matching Novelty While Training: Novel Recommendation Based on Personalized Pairwise Loss Weighting.
 In ICDM 2019.
 468–477.

->Reg&PC:Ziwei Zhu, Yun He, Xing Zhao, Yin Zhang, Jianling Wang, and James Caverlee.
+> Reg&PC:Ziwei Zhu, Yun He, Xing Zhao, Yin Zhang, Jianling Wang, and James Caverlee.
 Popularity-Opportunity Bias in Collaborative Filtering.
 In WSDM 2021.
 85–93.

+> DegDrop (DropEdge with degree perference): Yu Rong, Wenbing Huang, Tingyang Xu, and Junzhou Huang.
+DropEdge: Towards Deep Graph Convolutional Networks on Node Classification.
+In ICLR 2019.

 ## Example to Run the Codes
 Using the following command to run this code (see the parser function in src/utility/parser.py to get the meaning of more parameters):
-> python3 main.py --dataset amazon-book --alg_type lightgcn --adj_type norm --lr 0.001 --batch_size 1024 --regs [1e-4] --layer_size [64,64,64] --alpha 1
+> python3 main.py --dataset amazon-book --alg_type lightgcn --adj_type norm --lr 0.001 --batch_size 1024 --regs [1e-4] --layer_size [64,64,64] --r 1
 ## Environment Requirement
 - tensorflow == 1.15.0
 - numpy == 1.16.4